instacart/redux-rails/README.md

 #### controller (required)
 The controller attribute tells Redux Rails what specific url to make HTTP actions against.
 For example, the resource `Posts` could be found at `https://your-site-url.com/api/posts`.
-This would make the domain for this resource `https://your-site-url.com/api/` and the controller `posts`.
+This would make the baseUrl for this resource `https://your-site-url.com/api/` and the controller `posts`.
 The controller does not need to match the name of the resource, though this is generally good practice for a RESTful api.
 If you're using Rails, the controller set here should probably match the one set in your routes file.

 #### parse (optional)
 This can be either a single function or an object with two functions, `member` and `collection`.
 These functions are used to parse the response from your api, and its where you should do any data transformation before the data is added to your Redux store. `member` is used for responses related to a specific model and `collection` is used for responses to `index` calls.